-Completion date of property questionnaire 11/07/2019 --- ------------
+Completion date of property questionnaire 10/01/2020 --- ------------

 1 Length of ownership How long have you owned the property?
-4 years 2 Council tax Which Council Tax band is your property in?
-C 3 What are the arrangements for parking at your property?
-(Please tick all that apply) Garage □ Allocated parking space □ Driveway ☑ Shared parking □ On street ☑ Resident permit □ Metered parking □ Other (please specify) We have permission for a two car driveway in the front garden.
-4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+14 years 2 Council tax Which Council Tax band is your property in?
+3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage ✓ Allocated parking space □ Driveway ✓ Shared parking □ On street □ Resident permit □ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
 No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+Yes If you have answered yes, please describe below the changes which you have made: (ii) The attic space was converted into two bedroom spaces and a bathroom with WC Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.

-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:
+All documents are held by Mcchardy, Alexander & Whyte Solicitors Forfar and your solicitor or estate agent will arrange to obtain them: